Hi, I’m Tom Hopkins and I work in Collections Management at the Museum of the History of Science, University of Oxford. I am from Reigate in Surrey.

 I landed my first paid job in the heritage sector in July 2014, as a Curatorial Assistant at Worcester Cathedral Library and Archive (a Heritage Lottery Fund Skills for the Future Traineeship).
 My next job was as a part-time Project Research Assistant at Guildford Museum.
 On my free days during this role, I went back to volunteer with the National Maritime Museum, and took up a new voluntary role at the Horniman Museum.

-I started work in Oxford in September 2016.
+I started work in my current role in September 2016.
 I am part of a small team covering all aspects of collections management.
+My contract was initially full-time, but reverted to part-time hours in the Summer of 2017.
+Since September 2017, I have also been employed as Museum Documentation Assistant at an independent boarding school in Sussex.